-- Be kind.
 Understand that everyone is feeling deeply right now and though you may be better equipped to handle stress than someone else, it’s important to remember that now is not the time to get frustrated with others.

 - Businesses, small and large, will need be patient and understanding as clients get their ships righted first.
 Offer support as needed, but also step back to not further burden the load.

 - No one is an island, so check in on the people in your life – coworkers, friends, family, peers.
 Everyone needs a little pick-me-up these days.

 There is a lot of fear, anger and despair.
 And everyone needs a moment to process.
 But don’t stay down for too long.
 Change happens in times like these.
 In 2008, the market crashed, but new businesses were born (including R&R).